kellian-b/kubernetes/README.md

 	lxc launch ubuntu:18.04 test

-List tje running containers to verify that it works:
+List the running containers to verify that it works:

 	lxc list sio-slave2